jylisadoney/intro-excel/8-advanced.md

   * Replace [User Name] with your user name
 * Click `OK`

+Unless you want to change the `default personal templates location`, you will only need to set this once.

 ## Save a workbook as a template
 * Open Excel
 * Open the workbook you want to save as a template